asterisk/testsuite/README.txt

 --- 1) Introduction
 --------------------------------------------------------------------------------

+Over the years as the Asterisk code base has expanded, the need for more tools to control the quality of the code has increased.
+Luckily some of these tools have been implemented and the return on that investment has paid dividends immediately.

+There are four parts to code testing:

+  1) Testing with our eyes

+  2) Bottom-Up testing using unit tests within Asterisk

+  3) Top-Down testing using an external test suite

+  4) Tests running constantly using a continuous integration framework

+With the introduction of ReviewBoard (http://reviewboard.asterisk.org) code is now peer reviewed to a greater extent prior to being merged and the number of pre-commit bugs being found is tremendous.
+ReviewBoard satisfies the first
+part: Testing with our eyes.

+But where peer reviewing fails is in the ability to verify that regressions are not being introduced into the code.
+Whenever you solve a complex issue, the chances that a regression is introduced somewhere else is elevated.
+A way of minimizing those regressions is through automated testing.

+Automated testing improves the quality of code at any part of the development cycle and reduces the number of regressions being introduced.
+Whenever a part of the system is being worked on and bugs are being resolved, developers are encouraged to write tests in order to verify that the same issue does not creep back into the code, and that changes in other locations do not disrupt the expected results in that area.

+The next two directions satisfy the bottom-up testing and top-down testing
+methods:

 Automated testing for Asterisk is approached from two directions.
 The first is bottom-up unit testing.
 Those tests are implemented within Asterisk in the C programming language, using the Asterisk C APIs.
 These tests are enabled by turning on the TEST_FRAMEWORK compile time option in menuselect.
 The CLI commands related to the test framework all begin with "test".

 The second approach is top down using tests developed outside of Asterisk.
 This test suite is the collection of top-down functionality tests.
 The test suite is made up as a collection of scripts that test some portion of Asterisk functionality given a set of preconditions, and then provide a pass/fail result via a predefined method of doing so.

+The fourth part ties parts two and three together by making sure that whenever something is introduced that breaks one of the tests, that it gets resolved immediately and not at some point in the future through bug reporting.
+This is done with Bamboo.
+You can see the history and current status of the tests being run by visiting http://bamboo.asterisk.org.

+This document will focus on how you can setup the Asterisk Test Suite in order to run the same automated external tests on your own development system.
+You are also encouraged to write your own automated tests to verify parts of your own system remain in working order, and to contribute those tests back to the Asterisk project so they may be run in the automated testing framework.

 --------------------------------------------------------------------------------
 --------------------------------------------------------------------------------